Creme74/Scan-Intel-AU-OSX/README.md

 - Tested on macOS Sierra and macOS Sonoma but should work on any macOS above.

 ## Acknowledgments
-Special thanks Vito De Luca my one and only Beta Tester (Team Comics)
+Special thanks Vito De Luca my one and only Beta Tester (Team Audiocomix) Middle finger to PDM